Vente16/triki-game/README.md

 # Triki game
 This is my first app with React js, for now is amazing.

-Use this app is very esay!
+Use this app is very easy!

 ## Demo